 For the unfamiliar, Mochi is a plain white rice cake made from glutinous rice called Mochi-Gome (餅米), and as you can guess, Age Mochi is an old-fashioned, simple snack.

-In fact, for cooking, when Japanese home cooks don’t use a package of Mochi rice cakes all at once, some like to make Agemochi with leftovers.
+When Japanese home cooks don’t use a package of Mochi all at once, some like to make Agemochi with the leftovers.

-Although the texture differs depending on the temperature of the cooking oil, the frying time, and the thickness of Mochi, Agemochi is usually either crunchy or crispy on the outside and chewy on the inside.
+The texture differs depending on the oil temperature, the frying time, and the Mochi’s thickness.
+But Agemochi is often crunchy or crispy on the outside and chewy on the inside.

-- Then, heat some vegetable oil in a pan to 180 degrees C (356 degrees F), and fry the chunks of Mochi until swollen
+- Then, heat a pan of some vegetable oil to 180 degrees C (356 degrees F), and fry the pieces until puffing up.

-- Apply the seasoning mixture of a 1:1 ratio of sugar and soy sauce on the fried rice dough
+- Apply the seasoning mixture of a 1:1 ratio of sugar to soy sauce on the dough, and Enjoy!